awabkhurram1947/SENG550-Machine-Learning-Project/README.md

 Requirements to run our pipeline:
 - Google Colab
 - Dataset files:
+  - The following files are too big to upload to this repository, you may find train.csv and test.csv in the d2l submission.
   - train.csv (training dataset).
   - test.csv (testing dataset).
-  - Both files should be stored in your Google Drive, in the same place as the AmazonReview.ipynb.
+  - Both files should be stored in your Google Drive, in the same folder as the AmazonReview.ipynb.